-- receives safeguarding training and induction in each training setting which is recorded on the Record of Progress meeting and on the online portfolio. - is fully briefed on the setting's e-safety and digital media policy - understands the setting's data protection policy, GDPR and procedures.
+- receives safeguarding training and induction in each training setting which is recorded on the Record of Progress meeting and on 'Pebblepad'. - is fully briefed on the setting's e-safety and digital media policy - understands the setting's data protection policy, GDPR and procedures.